 Three-tier berths arranged in groups of six in an open-plan carriage with no curtains; popular with Indian families.

 Comfortable, reclining chairs and plenty of space; usually on Shatabdi express trains.

-Open-plan carriages with three-tier bunks and no AC; the open windows afford great views.
+Open-plan carriages with three-tier bunks and no AC; the cheapest comfortable option, and the open windows afford great views (and photo opportunities).

 Known as 'general' class; lucky passengers cram onto shared, padded bench seats.
 Unlucky ones stand in the aisle or sit in the overhead luggage racks.
 Not always packed but always extremely cheap; offers flexibility, as reservations aren't necessary.